christoffetzer/SCONE_HOSTINSTALLER/README.md

 ```bash
 cd SCONE_HOSTINSTALLER; ./install.sh
 ```
-The script show finish with 'OK' as output.
+The script should output 'OK' on success.

 ## Script Details